sgravrock/adventofcode/2022/pascal/FILE-TRANSFER.md

 The 400k and 800k floppy disks used by *really* old Macs are physically incompatible with modern drives.
 They need a variable-speed motor and a stronger magnetic field.
-Disk written in a modern floppy drive aren't readable in an 800k or 400k drive, and vice versa.
-The 1.4MB floppy drives in vintage Macs like my Classic are the newest drives that can read and write 400k and 800k floppies.
+Disks written in a modern floppy drive aren't readable in an 800k or 400k drive, and vice versa.
+The 1.4MB Apple/Sony SuperDrives in vintage Macs like my Classic are the newest drives that can read and write 400k and 800k floppies.
 So if I was trying to use a machine with those drives I'd need something like my Classic to serve as a bridge machine, and everything I described above would